amitmishra-cs/amitmishra-cs/README.md

 - 👋 Hi, I’m @amitmishra-cs
 - 👀 I’m interested in Web devloper
-- 🌱 I’m currently learning MERN STACK
+- 🌱 I’m currently learning data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...